Gin-Quin/Fa/documentation/types/fields.md

 Under the hood, fields are stored as integers with size depending on the number of fields.

-Number of bits of a field structure = number of fields.
+Number of bits in a field structure = number of fields.

 For example, a field with 12 fields will be stored as a 12-bit integer, i.e. two bytes.